svet/Record-my-position/README.rst

 ------------

 The source code uses SDK 4.1 and deploys on 3.x.
 Patches are welcome to make it compile out of the box with previous SDK versions.
+In order to dynamically generate the versioned splash number, you need Cobra (http://cobra-language.com/) to compile the ``script/watermark.cobra`` program and run it.

 Installation